merenlab/anvio/anvio/docs/programs/anvi-get-tlen-dist-from-bam.md

 ## Histogram

-If you run the program with the flag `--plot`, it will attempt to plot a histogram for all contigs in the BAM file.
+If you run the program with the flag `--plot-data`, it will attempt to plot a histogram for all contigs in the BAM file.

 {:.warning}
 The plotting function requires an additional Python library, [plotext](https://github.com/piccolomo/plotext), to be installed.
 While it is not a part of the default anvi'o distirbution, you can install it in your environment by running `pip install plotext`.